 Vision impairment is one of the most prevalent disabling conditions among children.
-With 80% of learning being visual, early detection and treatment of vision impairments can play a significant role in the success of a child’s academic career.
+With 80% of learning being visual, early detection and treatment of vision impairments plays a significant role in the success of a child’s academic career.

 Nationally, 40% of children who fail a vision screening never see an eye doctor.
-Many reasons for this exist including cost and lack of transportation.
+The most common reasons reported by parents are unmanageable cost and lack of transportation.
 This is where half Helen comes in.
-By providing services to children directly at their schools, we eliminate two of the most common barriers to eye care.
+By providing services to children directly at their schools, we eliminate the two most common barriers to eye care.

-Since 2019, optical Prime Jr has been providing optometry services in the form of a “pop-up” clinic.
+In 2019, half Helen expanded to provide optometry services in the form of a “pop-up” clinic.
 The half Helen team works with schools to identify children that have failed their vision screening.
-These students are examined by a board licensed optometrist who provides a full eye exam and prescription for glasses if necessary.
+These students are examined by a board licensed optometrist who provides a comprehensive eye exam and prescription for glasses, when necessary.
 Clinics are conducted at no cost to the school, students, or their families.
-At half Helen, we believe that access to quality eye care is a right.
+At half Helen, we believe that everyone should have access to high-quality eye care.

-This year, half Helen will launch the second phase of optical Prime – a mobile tiny house that will feature 2 exam lanes.
-This upgraded clinic program will increase half Helen’s capacity to serve multiple children at once and optimize the amount of time half Helen spends at a school.
+In May 2021, half Helen launched a mobile tiny house featuring two exam lanes to replace it’s “pop-up” clinics.
+This upgraded clinic program increases half Helen’s capacity to serve multiple children at once and expand care to additional schools.
 To learn more about optical Prime’s journey, check out our blog.

 Stay connected to help children reach their full potential through clear vision.
 Sign up for email.
 Receive inspiring stories, eye care tips, resources and more.